 Employee and Volunteer Participation in Election Campaigns

-- Any Idea Exchange employee running as a candidate in the municipal election will comply with Section 30 of the Municipal Elections Act.
+- Any Idea Exchange employee running as a candidate in the municipal election will comply with the entirety of Section 30 of the Municipal Elections Act which reads in part:

-- Any Idea Exchange employee or volunteer involved in a political campaign must be politically neutral in carrying out his or her duties during working hours and must not participate in campaign activities during his or her working hours.
+- Any Idea Exchange employee or volunteer must be politically neutral in carrying out their duties during working hours and must not participate in campaign or election activities, including wearing articles of clothing or displaying items in a workplace that support an individual candidate, question on a ballot, platform or political party, or voting advocacy during his or her working hours.

 Board Members as Candidates